The Flying Ram: The U.S. Built a Fighter Designed to Crash Into Bombers

 The XP-79 was, by any measure, a peculiar aircraft.
 The pilot did not sit in a normal seat.
 He lay flat on his stomach, head forward, in a prone-pilot cockpit cut into the centre of the wing.
 The reasoning was high-G tolerance: a pilot lying down can withstand significantly more positive G-load before greying out than a pilot sitting up.
 For a fighter that was supposed to ram bombers, the design team expected sudden manoeuvres on the order of nine or ten G. The prone position was the only way to keep a human conscious through the actual impact.

 The aircraft itself was a low-aspect-ratio flying wing built almost entirely of welded magnesium alloy.
-The thickness of the leading edge — over twenty centimetres in places — was deliberate.
-It was designed to bite through aluminium bomber fuselages without itself breaking.
+The leading edge was unusually thick-skinned — welded magnesium roughly two centimetres thick, thinning towards the trailing edge — and it is this reinforced structure that gave rise to the story that it was meant to bite through aluminium bomber fuselages.
 The two Westinghouse 19B turbojets gave the aircraft a planned top speed of around 870 km/h, faster than any contemporary German bomber.
-Four .50-calibre machine guns were added to the armament late in development as a concession to USAAF pilots who, predictably, balked at the idea of having no defensive weapons at all.
+Four .50-calibre machine guns were the aircraft’s intended armament — a fact that sits awkwardly with the ramming legend, and one of the main reasons many historians dismiss the ram doctrine as myth.

 Northrop N-1M flying-wing demonstrator